Physiotherapy Treatment for Back Pain Relief in Delhi

 2. Reducing Pain and Inflammation in the Acute Stage

-In the early stages, physiotherapy focuses on reducing pain through gentle manual therapy, therapeutic ultrasound, TENS (transcutaneous electrical nerve stimulation), and ice or heat therapy.
+In the early stages, physiotherapy focuses on reducing pain through gentle manual therapy, therapeutic ultrasound, TENS (transcutaneous electrical nerve stimulation), and heat or ice therapy.
 Our electrotherapy clinic in East Delhi uses advanced modalities to accelerate this pain-relief phase safely and effectively.

-Once acute pain subsides, the focus shifts to restoring normal spinal mobility, flexibility of the hip flexors and hamstrings, and progressive strengthening of the deep stabilisers – primarily the transversus abdominis, multifidus, and pelvic floor muscles.
+Once acute pain subsides, the focus shifts to restoring normal spinal mobility, flexibility of the hip flexors and hamstrings, and progressive strengthening of the deep stabilisers — primarily the transversus abdominis, multifidus, and pelvic floor muscles.
 These muscles form the “inner corset” that protects the lumbar spine during everyday activity.
-Weak core muscles are the number one reason back pain keeps returning – which is why core strengthening exercises for back pain form the backbone of our rehabilitation programmes.
+Weak core muscles are the number one reason back pain keeps returning — which is why our core strengthening exercises for back pain form the backbone of every rehabilitation programme.

 4. Functional Rehabilitation

-The goal of physiotherapy is not just to be pain-free in the clinic – it is to return patients to everything they love doing.
+The goal of physiotherapy is not just to be pain-free in the clinic — it is to return patients to everything they love doing.
 That means incorporating functional movement patterns (bending, lifting, twisting, walking, running) and sport-specific or occupation-specific activities as recovery progresses.
-Discover our Pilates therapy clinic in East Delhi and start your core transformation today – Pilates-based rehabilitation is one of the most effective long-term strategies for preventing back pain recurrence.
+Our Pilates therapy clinic in East Delhi is one of the most effective long-term strategies for preventing back pain recurrence.

 There is no one-size-fits-all technique in physiotherapy.
 What works for a disc prolapse may be entirely different from what is needed for facet joint arthritis.
-Below are the most effective physiotherapy approaches I use at AlignBody’s back pain clinic in Delhi, each with a specific clinical indication.
+Below are the most effective physiotherapy approaches we use at AlignBody’s back pain clinic in Delhi.

 1. Spinal Mobilisation (Maitland Technique)

 Spinal mobilisation involves applying rhythmic, oscillatory pressure to specific vertebral segments to restore joint movement and reduce pain.
-I commonly use Maitland Grade I–IV mobilisations for patients with facet joint stiffness, lumbar spondylosis, and early disc problems.
-This technique is one of the most evidence-backed manual therapy approaches for mechanical low back pain – with clinical trials showing significant pain reduction within 4–6 sessions.
+I commonly use Maitland Grade I–IV mobilisations for facet joint stiffness, lumbar spondylosis, and early disc problems.
+Clinical trials show significant pain reduction within 4–6 sessions with this technique.

 3. Neural Mobilisation (Nerve Gliding)